ilsep93/climate-data-pipeline/README.md

 I use Terraform to manage the Google Cloud resources used in this project, including Google Cloud Storage (GCS) and Big Query (BQ).

-Terraform is used to create, update, and destroy resources used in this project.
+I used some introductory Terraform to create, update, and destroy resources used in this project.

-# Spatial Analysis

-This pipeline provides subnational estimates of climate projections.

-To achieve this goal, I calculate zonal statistics at the second administrative level using high resolution geospatial climatologies for West African countries:
-* Benin
-* Burkina Faso
-* Cote d'Ivoire
-* Cabo Verde
-* Camerooon
-* Central African Republic
-* Chad
-* Democratic Republic of the Congo
-* Equatorial Guinea
-* Gabon
-* Gambia
-* Ghana
-* Guinea
-* Guinea Bissau
-* Liberia
-* Mali
-* Mauritania
-* Niger
-* Nigeria
-* Republic of Congo
-* Sao Tome and Principe
-* Senegal
-* Sierra Leone
-* Togo

-# PostgreSQL

-Zonal statistics can then be ingested to Postgres, either locally or through a Docker container (see docker folder).

 # TODO